piavgh/hoangtrinhj.com-OLD/content/blog/2020-04-13-using-google-analytics-with-next-js/index.md

 ### 1. Create GA Helper

-This helper file stores your Google Analytics tracking ID and provide some methods that you need to track your page views.
+This helper file stores your Google Analytics tracking ID and provides some methods that you need to track your page views.

 Add this to `lib/gtag.js`: